wpessential/wpessential-checkout-quantity/README.md

-# wpessential-checkout-quantity
+# WPEssential Checkout Quantity
-WPEssential checkout quantity add the quantity field on each product to update it via ajax.
+WPEssential checkout quantity adds the quantity field on each product to update it via Ajax.